AdobeDocs/asset-compute.en/help/troubleshooting.md

 * Ensure that all dependencies to be installed are referenced in the application's `package.json` file.
 * Ensure any errors that may come from cleanup on failure don't generate their own errors that hide the original problem.

-* When starting the developer tool for the first time with a new [!DNL Asset Compute Service] integration, it may fail the first processing request because the Asset Compute Events Journal may not be completely set up.
+* When starting the developer tool for the first time with a new [!DNL Asset Compute Service] integration, it may fail the first processing request if the Asset Compute Events Journal is not completely set up.
 Wait for some time for the journal to set up before sending another request.
 * If you run into errors sending Asset Compute `/register` or `/process` requests, make sure that all the necessary APIs are added to the [!DNL Adobe I/O] Project and Workspace&mdash;that is, Asset Compute, [!DNL Adobe I/O] Events, [!DNL Adobe I/O] Events Management, and [!DNL Adobe I/O] Runtime.

 ## Log in issues via [!DNL Adobe I/O] CLI {#login-via-aio-cli}

-If you have issues logging in to the [!DNL Adobe Developer Console] [through the [!DNL Adobe I/O] CLI](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md#3-signing-in-from-cli), then manually add the credentials required for developing, testing, and deploying your custom application:
+If you have issues logging in to the [!DNL Adobe Developer Console] [through the [!DNL Adobe I/O] CLI](https://www.adobe.io/project-firefly/docs/getting_started/first_app/#3-signing-in-from-cli), then manually add the credentials required for developing, testing, and deploying your custom application:

 1. Navigate to your Firefly project and workspace on the [Adobe Developer Console](https://console.adobe.io/) and press **[!UICONTROL Download]** from the top-right corner.
 Open this file and save this JSON to a safe place on your machine.